Design of Sustainable Drainage Systems (SUDS)

 Using such components as soakaways, rainwater harvesting systems, green roofs,

 filter strips, pervious pavements, filter drains and infiltration trenches.

 • Site control.
 These measures include ponds, detention basins, wetlands and infiltration basins.

 • Conveyance Systems including pipe networks, swales and open channels.

 These would be incorporated as appropriate to form a 'SUDS management train' to incrementally reduce the surface water peak runoff flow, volume and pollution.
 SUDS are best incorporated into a site's design right from the early stages so that the best use is made of the available space to ensure that an overall cost effective site layout is arrived at.

 The government has decided that the application of SUDS to development sites will be implemented through the planning system in England and the 'Non-statutory technical standards for sustainable drainage systems' were published in March 2015.
-These standards came into force in April 2015 and will be applied to sites of 10 or more houses and similar sized commercial or mixed developments.
+These standards came into force in April 2015 and apply to sites of 10 or more houses and similar sized commercial or mixed developments.

-The English technical standards are very brief so it is likely that the CIRIA document C697, 'The SUDS Manual' will continue to be an important source document.
+The English technical standards are very brief so it is likely that the CIRIA document C753, 'The SUDS Manual', 2015 will continue to be an important source of information.